wpswings/mwb-bookings-for-woocommerce/README.txt

 == Changelog ==

+= 3.1.1 - Released on 13 July 2023 =
+* fix - Calendar issue in mobile view is fixed
+* New - Compatibility with latest WP(6.2.2) and WC(7.8.2)

 = 3.1.0 - Released on 22 June 2023 =
 * New: Providing one more type of booking calendar.
 * New: Single calendar booking form.